react-tags/react-tags/README.md

 The placeholder shown for the input.
 Defaults to `Add new tag`.

 ```
-var placeholder = "Add new country"
+let placeholder = "Add new country"
 ```

 <a name="labelFieldOption"></a>